skryukov/inertia_rails-contrib/docs/guide/links.md

 ```

 > [!TIP]
-> The `use:inertia` directive can be applied to any HTML element.
+> The `use:inertia` action can be applied to any HTML element.

 :::